databendlabs/databend/docs/doc/13-sql-reference/51-connect-parameters.md

 ### Syntax and Examples

 The connection parameters are specified using a CONNECTION clause and are separated by comma.

-- The CONNECTION keyword is followed by either '=' or '=>', depending on the context: '=' is used with the [COPY INTO](../14-sql-commands/10-dml/dml-copy-into-table.md) or [CREATE STAGE](../14-sql-commands/00-ddl/40-stage/01-ddl-create-stage.md) commands, whereas '=>' is employed when [Querying Staged Files](../12-load-data/00-transform/05-querying-stage.md).

-- When [Querying Staged Files](../12-load-data/00-transform/05-querying-stage.md), the CONNECTION clause is enclosed in an additional set of parentheses.
+When [Querying Staged Files](../12-load-data/00-transform/05-querying-stage.md), the CONNECTION clause is enclosed in an additional set of parentheses.

 ```sql title='Examples:'
 -- This example illustrates a 'CREATE STAGE' command where 'CONNECTION' is followed by '=', establishing a Minio stage with specific connection parameters.